slagyr/fresh/README.md

 Fresh simplifies it all.
 The source code was extracted from [Speclj's](https://github.com/slagyr/speclj) vigilant runner (autotest) because of it's usefulness.
 Simply tell Fresh which source code you want to keep fresh and it'll take care of the rest for you.
+It saves tons of time when used during development to:

+* rerun tests without loading the JVM
+* reload routes without restarting the server
+* etc...

 ## Usage